pow-auth/pow/README.md

 ### Phoenix controllers

-Controllers in Pow are very slim and consists of just one `Pow.Plug` method call with response methods.
+Controllers in Pow are very slim and consists of just one `Pow.Plug` function call with response functions.
 If you wish to change the flow of the `Pow.Phoenix.RegistrationController` and `Pow.Phoenix.SessionController`, the best way is to create your own and modify `router.ex`.

 However, to make it easier to integrate extension, you can add callbacks to the controllers that do some light pre/post-processing of the request: